HardlyDifficult/Crypto/Bitcoin.md

  - Name Brand of Crypto
  - Secure
-   - The arrival of Quantum computers seems to be the only viable attack today.
+   - The arrival of quantum computers seems to be the only viable attack today.

 ### Cons